 MT4 Symbol: HEATING_OIL

 Oil traders at AvaTrade UK can enjoy many benefits.
 These include multiple educational tools and resources, and the world’s finest trading platforms.
-Our customer support team is available to you whenever you need them.
+We have a wide range of educational tools to help you become a better trader, as well as a professional customer service team.
 Plus, they speak 14 languages so that UK traders across Britain will always have friendly support available.
-Thanks to Autochartist, you get to enjoy a comprehensive selection of charts and graphs to make your heating oil trading easier.
-Register today and start trading at AvaTrade UK.
+Thanks to Trading Central, you get to enjoy a comprehensive selection of trading charts and graphs to make your heating oil trading easier.

 Here are a few more advantages: